atoates/router_logger/docs/IRONWIFI-INTEGRATION.md

 This integration connects your router tracking system with IronWifi's captive portal service to monitor which routers have active users connecting.
 The system tracks user sessions, connection statistics, and provides insights into router usage patterns.

+## Integration Methods

+The system supports **two methods** for receiving session data:

-## ✅ Recommended Method: Webhook Integration
+### 1. ✅ Webhook Integration (Recommended)

-**Use webhooks, not API polling!** Webhooks provide:
+**Use webhooks for real-time data!** Webhooks provide:
 - ✅ No rate limits (IronWifi pushes to you)
 - ✅ Real-time data delivery
-- ✅ No API key management
+- ✅ No API key management needed
 - ✅ Lower server load
 - ✅ More reliable data flow

 See [IRONWIFI-WEBHOOK-SETUP.md](IRONWIFI-WEBHOOK-SETUP.md) for complete webhook setup instructions.

+### 2. API Polling (Alternative)

+If webhooks aren't available or you need on-demand data:
+- Configure `IRONWIFI_API_KEY` environment variable
+- Scheduler automatically polls every 15 minutes (configurable)
+- Includes rate limiting protection
+- Can manually trigger sync via API

 ## How It Works